Los Hang Ten's: Changes, ulterior disbandment and legacy

 In the meantime, the "Los Hang Ten's" line-up was immediately re-arranged, as original 2nd rhythm guitar player de Orbegoso switched to lead guitar, thus replacing José Rizo-Patron, who also chose not to continue, opting instead to dedicate his time fully to his university studies.
 At the same time, another schoolmate, Jaime Sabal Saba (b.
-Lima, 1951) was added to play bass while a former child schoolmate, – who by then was attending another high school, Juan Geronimo de Aliaga Fernandini (b.
-Lima, 1951), the direct descendant of Spanish Conquistador Geronimo de Aliaga, was then promptly recruited to play the 1st rhythm guitar position left vacant by Freddy Rizo Patron once he joined "Traffic Sound".
+Lima, 1951-) was added to play bass Comversely, a former child schoolmate, – who by then was attending another high school, Juan Geronimo de Aliaga Fernandini (b.
+Lima, 1951-), the direct descendant, on his father´s side, of Spanish Conquistador Geronimo de Aliaga and the nephew, on his mother´s, of the first ever female Mayor of Lima, Peruvian mining heiress Anita Fernandini de Naranjo, was then promptly recruited to play the 1st rhythm guitar position left vacant by Freddy Rizo Patron once he joined "Traffic Sound".